deponian/vim.config/.plugins/nvim-lspconfig/doc/configs.md

 ### Vue support

-As of 2.0.0, Volar no longer supports TypeScript itself.
+As of 2.0.0, the Vue language server no longer supports TypeScript itself.
 Instead, a plugin adds Vue support to this language server.

-*IMPORTANT*: It is crucial to ensure that `@vue/typescript-plugin` and `volar `are of identical versions.
+*IMPORTANT*: It is crucial to ensure that `@vue/typescript-plugin` and `@vue/language-server `are of identical versions.

 ```lua
 vim.lsp.config('ts_ls', {